HIF: The hypergraph interchange format for higher-order networks: Integration with software libraries

 \subsection{HyperNetX}

-HyperNetX (\texttt{HNX}) is a python package focused on developing tools for the analysis and visualization of hypergraphs.
+HyperNetX (HNX) (\cite{praggastis_hypernetx_2024})\footnote{https://github.com/pnnl/HyperNetX} is a python package focused on developing tools for the analysis and visualization of hypergraphs.
 HNX provides a user-friendly interface for creating, manipulating, and studying hypergraphs, with an emphasis on visualization capabilities that capture higher-order relationships.
-Some of the key features of HNX include: \begin{itemize} \item A suite of analytical functions, including degree sequences, connectivity measures, and centrality metrics. \item Tutorials for both basic and advanced hypergraph analysis methods with a contributors guide for the addition of new modules and tutorials. \item Visualization tools for rendering hypergraphs in various layouts, highlighting different aspects of their structure. \item Support for incidence, node, and hyperedge attributes, allowing for richer data representation. \end{itemize}
+Some of the key features of HNX include: \begin{itemize} \item Support for incidence, node, and hyperedge attributes, allowing for richer data representation. \item A suite of network analytical functions, including line graphs, degree sequences, connectivity measures, and centrality metrics specifically modified to be appropriate for hypernetworks (\cite{aksoy_hypernetwork_2020}). \item Support for topological measures of hypergraphs, including simplicial and zigzag homology of temporal hypergraphs (\cite{myers_topological_2023}). \item Tutorials for both basic and advanced hypergraph analysis methods with a contributors guide for the addition of new modules and tutorials. \item Visualization tools for rendering hypergraphs in various layouts, highlighting different aspects of their structure. \item Advanced analytical capabilities through supplementary modules including generative models, Laplacian clustering, and hypergraph modularity.